clangstonhinton/demographic-data-analyzer/README.md

 This challenge is 1 of 5 project requirements of freeCodeCamp's Data Analysis with Python certification.
 Below are the project instructions.
 Full details can be found on freeCodeCamp [here](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer).

 ### project purpose & data description
-In this challenge you must analyze demographic data using Pandas.
-You are given a dataset of demographic data that was extracted from the 1994 Census database.
+The challenge is to analyze demographic data using Pandas, given a dataset of demographic data that was extracted from the 1994 Census database.
 Here is a sample of what the data looks like:

 |    |   age | workclass        |   fnlwgt | education   |   education-num | marital-status     | occupation        | relationship   | race   | sex    |   capital-gain |   capital-loss |   hours-per-week | native-country   | salary   |
 |---:|------:|:-----------------|---------:|:------------|----------------:|:-------------------|:------------------|:---------------|:-------|:-------|---------------:|---------------:|-----------------:|:-----------------|:---------|